lmcprogram/csc412-devenv/docker/README.md

 > `./csc412-build-docker` is a wrapper around `docker build`.
 On x86-64 hosts, it runs
 > `docker build -t csc412:latest -f Dockerfile --platform linux/amd64`.

-## Running the CS 300 Docker container by script
+## Running the CSC412 Docker container by script

 In the parent directory of this one (the csc412-devenv repository root), you'll find a file called `csc412-run-docker`.
-This is a script that runs your CS 300 Docker container.
+This is a script that runs your CSC412 Docker container.

-For example, here’s an example of running CS 300 Docker on a macOS host.
+For example, here’s an example of running CSC412 Docker on a macOS host.
 At first, `uname` (a program that prints the name of the currently running operating system) reports `Darwin` (the name of the macOS kernel).
 But after `./csc412-run-docker` connects the terminal to a Linux container, `uname`